ralstonb9/professional-readme-generator/README.md

 ## Usage

-After you have Installed Node and the inquirer package simply run the command `node index.js` then answer the prompts and your professional README will be created automatically.
+After you have Installed Node and the inquirer package simply run the command `node index.js` in your VS Code terminal then answer the prompts and your professional README will be created automatically.

 ## License